Non-Profit Consumer Credit Counseling

 - Check consumer reports and independent third-party reviews online.

 - Make sure the organization is a member of an accredited trade association.
-Consolidated Credit is a proud member of the Financial Counseling Association of America (FCAA), formerly the Association of Credit Counseling Professionals (ACCPros).
+Consolidated Credit is a proud Financial Counseling Association of America (FCAA) member, formerly the Association of Credit Counseling Professionals (ACCPros).

-- Find an agency that has a proven track record of working with the creditors that you have accounts with.
+- Find an agency with a proven track record of working with the creditors you have accounts with.

 - Ask what financial education materials they offer.
-A good agency will help you learn better money management skills, so you can avoid challenges with debt in the future.
+A good agency will help you learn better money management skills to avoid future debt challenges.

 After you enroll in the program, you’ll be able to track your progress and communicate with the client services team through Consolidated Credit’s online members portal.